jbcoe/polymorphic_value/draft.md

 class Base { virtual void foo() const = 0; };
 class Derived : public Base { void foo() const override {} };

-// WHEN a polymorphic_value to base is formed from a derived pointer polymorphic_value<Base> poly(new Derived());
+// WHEN a polymorphic_value to base is formed from a derived object polymorphic_value<Base> poly(Derived());
 // AND the polymorphic_value to base is copied. auto poly_copy = poly;

-// THEN the copy points to a distinct object assert(&*poly != &*poly_copy);
+// THEN the copy owns a distinct object assert(&*poly != &*poly_copy);
-// AND the copy points to a derived type. assert(dynamic_cast<Derived*>(*&poly_copy));
+// AND the copy owns a derived type. assert(dynamic_cast<Derived*>(*&poly_copy));
 ```